Omokoroa Boatyard project

 It is the job of regional councils, on behalf of central government, to control discharges to the environment and also to monitor for any adverse effects that could impact human health and/or the wider environment.
 We have national standards, the National Environmental Standard (NES) for assessing and managing contaminants in soils.

 As a regional council, we were required to make sure the site fits within the regulations set out in the NES and the Resource Management Act (RMA).
 In 2011, Council started the process of planning for the removal of contaminated soil from the site and providing a green-space reserve for the use of the public alongside the Harbour.

 After obtaining resource consent and following the placement of environmental control and security measures to ensure that the works did not result in any discharges beyond the site, the boat cradle rails, cradles and concrete support structures were removed, cleaned and transported away for off-site disposal.

 The contractors then removed an initial surface layer of soil across the boatyard site and taken to a lined, Class A landfill at Tirohia, south of Paeroa.
 In some places on the site, deeper soil was also removed to a depth where tests showed that it met the required soil quality standards.

 Imported soil, tested and also free of contaminants, was brought in in to return the site to about the original level.
 The site was then mulched and sown with new grass.

 Physical works were carried out in a short four-week period in June/July 2012 and the site was opened later that year when soil was stabilised by new grass growth.

 Funding for the project

-The Ministry for the Environment is funding its part of the project through its Contaminated Sites Remediation Fund (CSRF), a special fund set up to help regional councils and landowners work together to restore properties that meet certain criteria.
+The Ministry for the Environment funded its part of the project through the Contaminated Sites Remediation Fund (CSRF), a special fund set up to help regional councils and landowners work together to restore properties that meet certain criteria.